Firstly – what is your investment goal?

 Property investors in the UK over many years have also targeted the student sector, too.

-In summer of 2020, 40.5% of all 18-year-olds in the UK had applied to study at university ahead of the 2020/21 academic year, the highest level on record.
+In the summer of 2020, 40.5% of all 18-year-olds in the UK had applied to study at university ahead of the 2020/21 academic year, the highest level on record.
 And, as the demand for a UK education continues to rise – even during times of wider uncertainty – the demand for student accommodation also increases.

 A house of multiple occupation (HMO), whereby a residential home is repurposed to house several tenants under the same roof, is a property type most commonly associated with students in university cities.
 For investors, providing a home for a group of students can provide a lucrative rental revenue during university term times each year.